Electrically charged supermassive twin stars: Introduction

-In this paper, we extend these previous studies by considering the impact of the electric charge on the structure properties of supermassive compact objects, with particular emphasis on twin stars.
-Our study is strongly motivated by the possibility that the unknown object in GW190814 might be a charged compact star that acquired an electric charge{, e.g.} during the coalescence process.
-In recent years, several authors have discussed the possibility that during the gravitational collapse or the coalescence process of a compact binary system {leading to the formation of a heavier star}, matter can acquire a large amount of electric charge and, consequently, the structure equations must be solved taking into account an electric charge distribution inside the star.
-In Ref.~\cite{lazzari2020}, two of the authors have studied the properties of charged strange stars considering an EoS based on perturbative QCD and demonstrated that the presence of an electric charge distribution implies that the maximum mass is larger in comparison to the neutral counterpart, in agreement with the results obtained in Ref.~\cite{arbanil2015} using a simplified approach (see also Refs.~\cite{brillante2014,Panotopoulos:2019wsy,Panotopoulos:2020hkb,Jasim:2021cft}).
-In this work, we consider the presence of an electric charge distribution within the compact star and assume that a first order phase transition occurs at high baryonic densities. {In particular,} the impact of electric charge is investigated for two distinct phenomenological treatments of the phase transition, which give rise to twin star solutions, and the structural properties of the charged compact stars are determined.
-As we demonstrate in what follows, the presence of an electric charge distribution implies that stable twin star branches with masses larger than $\SI{2.5}{M_{\odot}}$ can be present in Nature.
+In this paper, we extend these previous studies by considering the impact of the electric charge on the structure properties of hybrid compact stars, with particular emphasis on the ultra-dense branch, i.e. charged twin stars.
+We stress that although our study is strongly motivated by the higher masses reached by charged stellar configurations, specially in the view of the possibility that the unknown object in GW190814 to be a charged hybrid star, our main aim is to investigate the generic effects of electric charge on the structure and stability of hybrid stars with sharp phase transitions.
+For the particular case of the GW190814 unknown object, the electric charge might be acquired during the coalescence process.
+In fact, several authors have discussed in recent years the possibility that during the gravitational collapse or the coalescence process of a compact binary system, matter can acquire a large amount of electric charge and, consequently, the structure equations must be solved taking into account an electric charge distribution inside the star.
+In particular, in Ref.~\cite{lazzari2020}, two of the authors have studied the properties of charged strange stars considering an EoS based on perturbative QCD and demonstrated that the presence of an electric charge distribution implies that the maximum mass is larger in comparison to the neutral counterpart, in agreement with the results obtained in Ref.~\cite{arbanil2015} using a simplified approach (see also Refs.~\cite{brillante2014,Panotopoulos:2019wsy,Panotopoulos:2020hkb,Jasim:2021cft}).
+Electrically charged hybrid stars were previously studied in Ref.~\cite{brillante2014}.
+However, these authors considered a smooth phase transition with a mixed phase, which does not generate twin stars.
+In contrast, in this work, we will consider the presence of an electric charge distribution within the compact hybrid star and assume that a sharp first order phase transition occurs.
+The impact of the electric charge will be investigated for two distinct phenomenological treatments of the phase transition, which give rise to twin star solutions, and the structural properties of the charged compact stars will be obtained.
+Besides, we will see that our findings indicate that the presence of an electric charge distribution implies that twin stars with masses larger than $\SI{2.6}{M_{\odot}}$ are stable, i.e. the associated configurations satisfy the classic criteria $\partial M/\partial \epsilon_0 > 0$, which is the stability condition for sharp first order transitions characterized by a rapid conversion between phases ~\cite{pereira2018}.
+However, notice that this can only be considered an application of our generic results but not the main finding which deals with different classifications for the transitions.